7 Critical Symptoms of Schizophrenia

 There is a common misconception that people who have schizophrenia have split or multiple personalities.
 This is not true.
 While the name schizophrenia does come from the Greek for ‘split mind’, people who are schizophrenic don’t have split personalities.

-Another misconception of people with schizophrenia is that they are violent.
+Another misconception about people with schizophrenia is that they are violent.
 While there are occasions when people with the condition are violent, this is not common.

 Let’s explore some of the symptoms of schizophrenia.